soumodiptab/web-evaluator/README.md

 11. `/eval/login` : authenticate otp token [Extension]
 12. `/eval/entry` : Entry into db of mouseclick/heatmap [Extension]
 13. `/eval/tests` : Select tests and view results [Extension]
+## Javascript tasks :
+1. Reading the mouse click location and sending it to `/eval/entry`
+2. Fetching the mouse click data from db and display it in heatmap `/eval/tests`

 Modify as per convinience